LGBT FIlm Festival

 In order to continue awarding this scholarship, USC Lambda depends on the generous support of companies, organizations and individuals like you.
 Please become a sponsor, purchase tickets and/or take out an ad in the festival program book.

 Joshua Allen ‘05

 Josh's television writing credits include Empire (FOX) and Hostages (CBS).
 His plays include Chrysalis and The Last Pair of Earlies.
-His work has been seen at Cape Cod Theater Project, Ars Nova, and the Kennedy Center.
-Josh is also a graduate the Juilliard School.
+His work has been seen at Cape Cod Theater Project, Ars Nova, and the Kennedy Center. .

 Randal Kleiser '68 MA'74

-Randal has been an internationally known film director since the release of his first feature, Grease (1978).
-He also directed The Blue Lagoon (1980) with Brooke Shields, wrote and directed It's My Party (1996), and directed many other films.
+Randal is an internationally known film director ever since the release of his first feature, Grease (1978).
+He also directed The Blue Lagoon with Brooke Shields, wrote and directed It's My Party, and directed many other films.

 Scott Zabielski ’01

-Winner of the 2015 $1 million Super Bowl Doritos commercial contest.
+Scott is the winner of the 2015 Super Bowl Doritos commercial contest.
 He is also a West Hollywood Reserve Deputy Sheriff.
-Scott developed Police Academy for New Line/Warner Bros and is currently Executive Producing and Directing Season 7 of Tosh.0.
+He developed Police Academy for New Line/Warner Bros and is currently Executive Producing and Directing Season 7 of Tosh.0.

 Stand-up comedian, television personality and one of OUT magazine’s “Out 100.”
 He is best known for his online impersonations of Chloe Sevingy.